Flotomate/product_docs/source/patch-management/config-endpoint-scope.rst

 Computers you can manage with the product is limited.
-All discovered Computers (with our Agent application) stay out of the scope of the product by default; you have to bring them within the scope before you can use Patch Mangement.
+All discovered Computers (with our Agent application) stay out of the scope of the product by default; you have to bring them within the scope before you can use Patch Management.

 The Endpoint Scope lets you view all available Computers (not in the Scope) and add them to the Scope.
-You can set certain conditions that allow the product to add any new Computers automatically.
+You can set certain conditions that allow the product to add any new Computer automatically.
 You can also add Computers manually.

 There is a counter that shows how many Computers are within the scope